omnibor/spec/spec/SPEC.md

 [RFC 2119][rfc_2119].

 Attention is drawn to the possibility that some of the elements of this document may be the subject of patent rights.
-No party shall not be held responsible for identifying any or all such patent rights.
+No party shall be held responsible for identifying any or all such patent rights.

 Any trade name used in this document is information given for the convenience